JDIS/jdis-games-2018/clients/javascript/README.md

 - `gold`: List of positions (`Vec2` objects) for *gold* resources

+- `allResources`: List of positions (`Vec2` objects) for all resources (regular, silver and gold)

 ### Virus
 Dangerous stationary cell on the map that, when eaten, causes the eating cell to explode (split and lose mass).
-It will remove 40% of the cell's mass and force it to split once and its `children` to split once.
+It will remove 40% of the cell's mass and force it to split once and its `children` to split once (resulting in 4 sub-cells).

 A `Cell` will explode if it mostly overlaps a virus and has 10% more mass.
 It is safe to hide under a virus if the cell is smaller.

 #### Attributes
 - `mass`: Mass of the virus.
-          A `Cell` eating the virus will explode if it is 10% bigger than this.
+          A `Cell` eating the virus will explode if it is at least 10% bigger than this.

 - `position`: Position (`Vec2` object) of the virus